zunes/Zune-Research/docs/ZCP Files.md

 - **Game Containers:**  Mounted automatically at ``/gametitle/`` and stores all the deployed app content.
 - **Runtime Containers:** Mounted automatically at ``/gamert/`` and stores all the XNA Runtime libraries.
 - **Storage Containers:** Has to be [[XNA Apps#Files|manually loaded]] and will be mounted at ``/xnaa/``.
 Usually used for save files.

+## Deployment
+When deploying an application to the Zune, it will receive all the files from the computer and then package them into a new zcp container.
+It is mounted during deploy and launch of the title.

+DeployKit uses the same XNA apis as Visual Studio to deploy apps.

 ---
 [[🗺️ File Types]], [[🗺️ XNA Framework]]